How to Use Base64 to Image Online

 Introduction

 Thankfully our Base64 to image converter tool does just that easily and quickly.
-In this post we’ll outline why Base64 encoding is used, how you can convert it back into an image file, and how using our tool makes things easier.
+In this post we'll explain why Base64 can be useful, how to convert a file to a Base64 string, and the advantages of using our free tool.

 What is Base64 Encoding?

-- Reduced HTTP Requests: Each time a webpage references an external image file, an HTTP request is made to the server for fetching the image.
-But if you encode all small images (icon images, etc.), and use them, a reduced number of HTTP requests will be made by the browser, resulting in faster loading of the page.
+• fewer http requests: when a webpage links to an image file located on another server, the server that hosts the webpage must also log a request for the image.
+But if you encode all small images (icon images, etc.) and use them, a reduced number of HTTP requests will be made by the browser, resulting in faster loading of the page.

 Understanding Base64 to Image Conversion